Gone are the days when one could react to a less-than-ideal work environment by quoting David Allen Coe's lyrics:

 If you're not feeling challenged at work, or if the intellectual rewards don't outweigh the stress, you've very likely outgrown your employer.
 In good times, you might up and leave, and maybe even take some time off before looking for a new job.
 That won't work in this economy.
 "These days, there's no such thing as 'outgrowing your employer,'" says Ben Hochberg, an IT recruiter with Softworld Inc., in Waltham, Mass.
 "If you've got a job, be thankful.
 And if work really stinks, you might start looking for something else, but keep your job because there aren't really a lot of other jobs out there."

 That said, there are still ways to tell whether you're in the wrong place.
-And there are small things you can do to make your current situation more tolerable while positioning yourself
+And there are small things you can do to make your current situation more tolerable while positioning yourself for better opportunities.

 Look for growth